Deploy a Swift Application on Kubernetes with Helm

-NOTE: Before performing the following steps, make sure you have a Kubernetes cluster running and Helm and Tiller are installed correctly.
-For detailed instructions, refer to our Getiing start tutorial.
+NOTE: Before performing the following steps, make sure you have a Kubernetes cluster running with Helm v3.x installed.
+For detailed instructions, refer to our starter tutorial.

 So far, you’ve built a Docker image, published it in a Container Registry and created your custom Helm chart.
 It’s now time to deploy the example Swift within a Kubernetes cluster.
 To deploy the example application using the current Helm chart, follow these steps:

 Make sure that you can to connect to your Kubernetes cluster by executing the command below:

 Deploy the Helm chart by executing the following in the helm-chart directory.
 This will create a single pod within the cluster:

 Once the chart has been installed, you can access the application.
 To obtain the application URL, run the commands shown in the “Notes” section below.

 You can also check the application service to get the application’s URL.
 Since this guide uses Minikube, there are two ways to do this:

 Option 1: List the services by executing the minikube service list command.
 You’ll notice one service name: